Moses Archibald McNaughton

 Moses Archibald McNaughton (January 4, 1813 – January 18, 1901) was a medical doctor, railroad developer, real estate developer, and early pioneer of Jackson, Michigan.
 As an anti-slavery activist, he was a founding member of the Republican Party and was honored by calling to order the first official Republican party meeting, which was held in Jackson with over 1500 people in attendance.
 He later represented Michigan as a delegate to the first national Republican meeting in 1856.
-McNaughton served in the Michigan Senate in 1853 on the Free Soil ticket, which was organized to stop slavery.
-McNaughton also served as Mayor of Jackson from 1866-1867.
+McNaughton served in the Michigan Senate, where he represented the 12th district, in 1853 on the Free Soil ticket, which was organized to stop slavery.
+McNaughton also served as Mayor of Jackson from 1866 to 1867.
 Having held many public trust positions, he was considered to be influential in the building of the state of Michigan.

 Early life, education, and marriage

 The youngest of 11 children, McNaughton was born in Argyle, New York in 1813 to Robert and Isabella McNaughton.
 Both of his parents were of Scottish ancestry.
-McNaughton was the great grandson of Alexander McNaughton who helped found Argyle, NY, after immigrating to the United States in 1738.
+McNaughton was the great-grandson of Alexander McNaughton who helped found Argyle, NY, after immigrating to the United States in 1738.
 Alexander was credited with securing a large land tract with his fellow Scottish immigrants.

 McNaughton first attended Wyoming Academy.
 He went on to spend two years at Union College and later graduated from Fairfield Medical College in 1840.
 To start his medical career, McNaughton then moved to Jackson in 1841.

-He married his first wife Sarah Orcutt on July 1, 1835 in Wyoming, Genesee Co., NY.
+He married his first wife Sarah Orcutt on July 1, 1835, in Wyoming, New York.
 Sarah gave birth to twins, Moses and Hugh.
-Moses died as an infant and Sarah died shortly after child birth on June 25, 1836 at the age of 23.
+Moses died as an infant and Sarah died shortly after child birth on June 25, 1836, at the age of 23.

 McNaughton married his second wife, Mary Turner, on April 6, 1848.
 Mary and Moses went on to have four children together, including Charles, Robert, Archie and Mary Bell.

 Medical doctor and notable businessman

 McNaughton spent 12 years in Jackson practicing as a medical doctor and then got involved in other business activities.
 For example, he secured a large amount of property north of I-94 along Cooper Street—this was in addition to land he purchased in Rives Township.
-As a pioneer, he was the original owner of the land that the Jackson District Library’s Carnegie Branch is located upon.
+As a pioneer, he was the original owner of the land that the Jackson District Library's Carnegie Branch is located upon.

 He was involved in building several key railroads in Michigan.
 In the 1860s, he was involved with the Michigan Air Line Railroad as a director and was the treasurer and investor of Grand River Valley Railroad.
 In addition to the active contributions to the development of land and rail around the Jackson area, he was also part owner of one gold mine and five silver mines.
 He was an officer of the Jackson Bonanza Mining Company.

 To honor the McNaughton clan, he secured a plot in the Oaks Cemetery and imported a 30-foot marble monument from Scotland.